spwhitton/consfigurator/README.rst

 work!

-*Some features described in the foregoing are not yet implemented, but Consfigurator's design should permit them to be soon.*
+*Some features described in the foregoing are not yet implemented, but Consfigurator's design permits them to be.*

 .. _Propellor: https://propellor.branchable.com/
 .. _GNU Guix System: https://guix.gnu.org/